The Good Lord Bird: Reception

-In a review for the Los Angeles Times, Héctor Tobar called the novel "laugh-out-loud funny and filled with many wonderfully bizarre images", but noted the lack of humanity in comparison to Huckleberry Finn or Middle Passage (1990).
+The Good Lord Bird received widespread critical acclaim.
+In a review for the Los Angeles Times, Héctor Tobar called the novel "laugh-out-loud funny and filled with many wonderfully bizarre images", but noted that it lacked some of the deep humanity of classic works like Huckleberry Finn or Middle Passage.
+He concluded that "those looking for verisimilitude or gravitas in their historical fiction might want to avoid The Good Lord Bird."